 Students will be able to employ principles, terminology, and methods from disciplines in the humanities.

-Students will be able to analyze, interpret, and/or evaluate primary works that are products of the human imagination.
+Students will be able to analyze, interpret, and/or evaluate primary works that are products of critical thought and/or the human imagination.

+Students will be able to describe creative processes involved in producing works of critical thought and/or the human imagination and recognize connections between those processes and existing works.

+Students be able to explain relationships among cultural and/or historical contexts and the humanities

 Students will be able to communicate concepts and evidence related to humanistic endeavors.

-Students be able to explain relationships among cultural and/or historical contexts and the humanities

 Natural Sciences

 For Pillars–Humanities: Natural Sciences courses.
 Courses designated as natural sciences will provide opportunities for learners to achieve all of the following learning outcomes:

 Students will be able to explain basic terminology, concepts and methods of modern science.

+Students will be able to outline how scientific principles are formulated, tested and either modified or validated.

+Students will be able to describe or predict natural phenomena using current scientific models and theories .

 Students will be able to apply scientific methods of inquiry appropriate to a discipline to gather and analyze data and draw evidence‐based conclusions.

+Students will be able describe how scientific data are reproducible while also having intrinsic variation and possible limitations.

+Students will be able to solve problems or address issues using foundational knowledge and discipline-specific concepts.

+Students will be able to communicate how scientific findings contribute to the modern world.

 Students will be able to evaluate evidence-based scientific arguments in a logical fashion and distinguish between scientific and non‐scientific evidence and explanations.

-Student will be able to communicate how scientific findings contribute to the modern world.

 Social or Behavioral Sciences

 For Pillars–Humanities: Social and Behavioral Sciences courses.
 Courses designated as social or behavioral sciences will provide opportunities for learners to achieve all of the following learning outcomes: